shmilylty/OneForAll/README.en.md

 * **Support subdmain verification**，default to enable subdomain verification, automatically resolve subdomain DNS, automatically request subdomain to obtain title and banner, and comprehensively determine subdomain survival.
 * **Support subdomain takeover**，By default, subdomain takeover risk checking is enabled.
 Automatic subdomain takeover is supported (only Github, remains to be improved at present), and batch inspection is supported.
 * **Powerful processing feature**，The found subdomain results support automatic removal, automatic DNS parsing, HTTP request detection, automatic filtering of valid subdomains, and expansion of Banner information for subdomains.
 The final supported export formats are `rst`, `csv`, `tsv`, `json`, `yaml`, `html`, `xls`, `xlsx`, `dbf`, `latex`, `ods`.
-* **Very fast**，[collection module](https://github.com/shmilylty/OneForAll/tree/master/oneforall//collect.py) uses multithreaded calls, [blasting module](https://github.com/shmilylty/OneForAll/tree/master/oneforall/aiobrute.py) uses asynchronous multiprocess and multiprogramming, and DNS parsing and HTTP requests use asynchronous multiprogramming in subdomain verification.
+* **Very fast**，[collection module](https://github.com/shmilylty/OneForAll/tree/master/oneforall//collect.py) uses multithreaded calls, [blasting module](https://github.com/shmilylty/OneForAll/tree/master/oneforall/brute.py) uses [massdns](https://github.com/blechschmidt/massdns), the speed can at least reach 1000pps under the default configuration, and DNS parsing and HTTP requests use asynchronous multiprogramming in subdomain verification.
 Multithreaded check [subdomain takeover](https://github.com/shmilylty/OneForAll/tree/master/oneforall/takeover.py) risk.
 * **Good experience**，Each module has a progress bar, and the results of each module are saved asynchronously.

 If you have any other great ideas, please let me know!😎